 For living and working in the Czech Republic, you will probably need a Czech bank account.
-Your employer may require you to have a Czech bank account for sending you a salary.
-Whatever your reasons, opening a bank account is very easy and many banks offer opening an account online with online authorisation.
+Your employer may require you to have a Czech bank account to send your salary.
+Whatever your reasons, opening a bank account is very easy and many banks offer online account opening with online authorisation.

-While opening the bank account, you will need 2 pieces of personal identification – ID, passport or driving licence.
+When opening the bank account, you will need 2 personal documents – ID card, passport or driving licence.
 Also, a residence permit or student card may be required.
 Many banks require a deposit when opening a new account.
 Some banks require you to have a Czech phone number for authorisation codes.

-The Czech banking sector is stable and you can choose from the big international banks to the smaller Czech banks.
+The Czech banking sector is stable and you can choose from large international banks to smaller Czech banks.
 First, identify your needs and do a little research on your own.
 Almost every bank has a website in English and before visiting their branch you can set up an appointment with English speaking staff.

 List of selected banks: